I'M HOI: Inertia-aware Monocular Capture of 3D Human-Object Interactions: Data Preparation Details

 \subsection{Acceleration Data Processing}

-\paragraph{Normalization on Real Data.} Assume that all the objects are rigid and have uniform rotational inertia, the centroid of each object is equivalent to its geometry center.
-However, it's impractical to mount IMU sensor exactly on the center that is probably inside of the object.
-Hence, extra linear acceleration can be generated even from purely rotational motion, which is undesirable.
-To eliminate such noises, we first fix a mounting point for each object and manually measure the directional offset $\vec{\bm{r}}$ from center to that point in mesh processing software~\cite{meshlab}.
+\paragraph{Normalization on Real Data.} Given the assumption that all objects are rigid and possess uniform rotational inertia,

+with their centroids equivalent to their geometry centers, practical constraints arise when attempting to mount the IMU sensor precisely onto these centers. which may lie within the object.
+Consequently, extraneous linear acceleration may arise even from pure rotational motion, introducing undesirable noise.
+To eliminate such disturbances, we initially fix a mounting point for each object and manually measure the directional offset $\vec{\bm{r}}$ from the center to that point using mesh processing software~\cite{meshlab}.
+By leveraging recorded angular velocity $\vec{\bm{w}}$, the additional linear velocity stemming from rotation is $\vec{\bm{v}} = \vec{\bm{w}}\times \vec{\bm{r}}$, and we can calculate the excess linear acceleration: $\delta\bm{a}_t = \frac{\bm{v}_t - \bm{v}_{t-\Delta t}}{\Delta t}$.
+Finally, the normalized acceleration data can be attained by subtracting $\delta \bm{a}_t$ from the raw measurements.